 Make sure you’re storing your leftovers and your aromatics (like garlic bulbs and whole onions) in air-tight containers.
 Next, pop a box of baking soda in the fridge and another in the freezer.

-This actually works!
+This works!
 Baking soda soaks up bad smells to keep them from contaminating your ice.
 Replace the boxes once every two months or so they lose their odor-absorbing powers over time.
 Now details of How to Calibrate a Refrigerator Thermometer.

 (FAQs)